 Virgin Orbit is a private company, formed in 2017, to provide launch services for small satellites (LEO’s).
-The company is a spin-off from spaceflight company Virgin Galactic and is operating seperately within the Virgin Group.
+The company is a spin-off from spaceflight company Virgin Galactic and is operating separately within the Virgin Group.
 Virgin Orbit will use the company’s reusable LauncherOne system to air launch satellites from a high altitude.
 In April 2023 the company filed for Chapter 11 bankruptcy after it was unable to secure new funding.

 Virgin Orbit tries a different approach than its competitors.
 Rather than launching rockets from the ground, it will carry rockets (LauncherOne) to a high altitude attached to an airplane, a customized 747-400 aircraft, called Cosmic Girl, which acts as a “flying launch pad.”

 The reusable LauncherOne will take-off from there, enabling it to launch with less fuel and more flexibility compared to having to lift off from a stationary launch site.

 The fact that LauncherOne is reusable and is essentially just a modified plane that doesn’t require special infrastructure will allow the company to offer relatively affordable rates, 10 million USD per flight.
 The air-launched LauncherOne will be able to carry 440 lbs.
 (200kgs) into standard sun-synchronous orbits, or more than 880 lbs.
 (400kgs) to low Earth orbit.

 The maiden flight of LauncherOne took place on May 25th 2020.
 The flight failed a few seconds after the ignition of the rocket due to the premature shutdown of the first stage’s engine caused by a break in a propellant feed line, and the rocket did not reach space.